 \subsection{Waveform generation}

-The waveform generation, the calculation of the polarizations $h_{+,\times}(t)$, will be executed using a newly developed implementation of the \textsc{IMRPhenomT} family within the Python programming language with GPU support. \textsc{Phenom} models often utilize analytical expressions for describing the waveform as functions of time or frequency, where each data point is computed independently.
-This characteristic permits the parallelization of the waveform computation, a feature incorporated into this implementation through the use of Python libraries like \texttt{numpy} \cite{numpy} and \texttt{numba} \cite{numba} for CPU operations, as well as \texttt{cupy} \cite{cupy} for GPU acceleration.
+The waveform generation, i.e. the calculation of the polarizations $h_{+,\times}(t)$, will be executed using a newly developed implementation of the \textsc{IMRPhenomT} family within the Python programming language with GPU support. \textsc{Phenom} models often utilize analytical expressions to describe the waveform as functions of time or frequency, where each time/frequency data point is computed independently from the rest.
+This characteristic permits the parallelization over the time/frequency array, a feature incorporated into this implementation through the use of Python libraries like \texttt{numpy} \cite{numpy} and \texttt{numba} \cite{numba} for CPU operations, as well as \texttt{cupy} \cite{cupy} for GPU acceleration.
 Importantly, this new implementation has been designed with agnostic code, allowing it to operate effectively on both CPU and GPU architectures. \texttt{BBHx} \cite{bbx1, bbx2} is a similar software package designed for GPU implementation, supporting earlier generations of Fourier-based \textsc{Phenom} models, such as \textsc{PhenomHM} \cite{phenomhm}, in addition to the Fourier LISA response.

 The new implementation is designed to replicate the functionality found in the LIGO Algorithms Library (LALSuite) \cite{lalsuite, swiglal}, but has been specifically tailored to extend the modularity and usability of phenomenological waveform models beyond the LIGO-Virgo-Kagra (LVK) infrastructure and its conventional sources.
 By facilitating a Python-based framework, this new package alleviates the challenges faced by waveform developers who traditionally need to reimplement their models in C99, the language supported by LALSuite.
-The adoption of Python allows for easier integration of advanced modeling techniques, such as machine learning and neural networks, which benefit from the more extensive library support available in Python.
+The adoption of Python will allow for easier integration of advanced modeling techniques, such as machine learning and neural networks, which benefit from the more extensive library support available in Python.